ADanMan/datarails-open/README.md

   APIs (`insights`).
 - **Scenario modelling** that applies percentage adjustments and stores or exports the resulting dataset (`build-scenario`).
+- **Excel task pane** that talks to a FastAPI bridge for loading data, refreshing reports, exporting scenarios, and generating AI insights directly from Excel.

 ## Quick start